FrederikNathan/StochasticSchrodingerEquation/README.md

 Runs stochastic Schrodinger Equation, using the jump operators.
 Uses data from ../Data/FloquetSpectra and ../Data/JumpOperators/.
 Saves data in../Data/InteractionPictureEvolutions.
 Writes logs to ../Logs/SSE/.

 DataExtractorStrob:
 Extracts data from ../Data/InteractionPictureEvolutions, and plots releveant data.
 Can be modified to plot other relevant data.
 Relies on data from ../Data/FloquetSpectra and ../Data/InteractionPictureEvolution/.
 Saves data in../Data/InteractionPictureEvolutions.

+## Running the code
+To run the code, make sure all directories above exist.
+Then Run SSE_Evolution.py with the desired parameters set.
+Auxilliary data will automatically be created using the other scripts, if it is not already generated.

+Data is saved to the disk every 30 minutes during the iterative solution.
+At any point, the already-generated data can be examined using DataExtractorStrob.py